-The Board is mindful of its responsibilities to the Company's shareholders and key stakeholders to ensure the Company has the right people, systems and processes in place to manage risk and deliver the Group's agreed strategy.
+Despite the reduction in net asset value, market capitalisation, revenues and employee numbers the Board is mindful of its responsibilities to the Company's shareholders and key stakeholders to ensure the Company has the right people, systems and processes in place to manage risk and deliver the Group's agreed strategy.
 As Chairman, I am responsible for ensuring that the Board operates effectively with well-informed directors asking the right questions and setting the right tone from the top.